amit08255/console.history/README.md

 ![](test/diagram.png)

 The code is not that hard to understand, see [`console-history.js`](/console-history.js) with in-line comments explaining the code.

+It also uses global error handlers to get exception in log history.

 ### Contributing
 If you'd like to contribute to console.history, or file a bug or feature request, please head over to the issue tracker or open a pull request.